mdn/temp-processes/pull-requests.md

 Anyone who plans to open a PR to make a change on MDN Web Docs should:

-- **Open a discussion** to describe why you think the changes are required to improve the content.
+- **Check if the change is already tracked in an issue.**
+  If you find an issue that describes the change you want to make, you can add a comment to the issue to let others know you're working on it.
-  This is important if your PR is a technical change, not typo fixes, grammatical improvements, formatting or structural changes.
+- **Open a discussion** if your PR will contain large changes, not typo fixes, grammatical improvements, formatting or structural changes.
-- **File an issue describing what the PR will change.**
-  When you submit a PR, reference this issue using `#` followed by the issue's ID, for example `#1234`.
+  If you're not sure, open a discussion and ask for feedback.
+- **Create an issue** using the [content suggestion template](https://github.com/mdn/mdn/issues/new?labels=content+suggestion%2Cfeature+suggestion%2Cproposed&template=content-or-feature-suggestion.yml&title=A+short+title+that+begins+with+a+verb) if the changes you want to make are new additions to MDN Web Docs.
+  If you're not sure, open a discussion and ask for feedback.

 ### Opening a pull request